-The start of my second year at Cardiff University is quickly approaching.
-I was on a roll.
-I bought a beautiful new mirror for my university room, a new organiser, a new duvet cover and managed to stay nothing other than excited.
+I went and bought a beautiful new mirror for my university room today.
+I also bought a new organiser and a new duvet cover and I managed to stay nothing other than excited.
 I took another look at the enrolement email to see which dates I need to be at my schools and what I need to do next.
 I pencilled the dates into the new organiser ready.
 I booked a hairdressers appointment for just before I head back and I even worked out exactly how much money I’m going to have to spend each month.
-I even started googling retail careers, hoping to find someone in Cardiff who wants to hire a Bronwen for the year but doesn’t mind letting her go home for Christmas and Easter.
+I also started googling retail careers, hoping to find someone in Cardiff who wants to hire a Bronwen for the year but doesn’t mind letting her go home for Christmas and Easter.

 Then another email arrived confirming my enrolement and I started reading about auditions for operas and choirs and it all just became too real and way too scary.
 Just like that I felt like my fresher self was back to haunt me and I wanted to hide from the world.
 I wanted university to go away.
 Facing my anxiety wasn’t something I wanted to do anymore.
 The idea of finding myself, conquering life, living independently and having the freedom to do what ever I wanted suddenly wasn’t as appealing as a positive Bronwen would have told you it was.

-Going back in two weeks is terrifying.
+Going back for my second year in two weeks is terrifying.
 Nothing scares me more, except perhaps the thought of auditioning for operas when I get there.
 Or the spider that my dad just had to come into my bedroom and save me from.

 So I’m not a spider fighter just yet, but I can conquer university by myself, right?
 There is a braver Bronwen in here somewhere.